curiouselectric/SensorInterfaceBoard/README.md

 There is one user switch and one user LED on the unit.

 The LED will show a regular flash every 5 seconds.
 This will briefly flash once every 5 seconds if the unit is in 'Response' mode.
-The LED will briefyl flash twice every 5 seconds if the unit is in 'Broadcast' mode.
+The LED will briefly flash twice every 5 seconds if the unit is in 'Broadcast' mode.
 Data will be sent at the broadcast rate.

 The LED will also flash whenever data is sent of the serial port.
 The LED will go on before data sent and then off after data is sent.